px212/px212/source/english/index.md

 ## Group Members
-- **Xiaona Yao**.
-Master student.
-Xiaona's work focuses on evaluating the atmospheric teleconnections in climate models.
-She is co-supervised with Prof. Yali Yang (Yunnan Univerisity)
+- **Leiye Yuan**, PhD student.
+Leiye's work focuses on multiscale interactions in temperature extremes.
+He is co-supervised with Prof. Lin Wang (IAP).
-- **Linjun Han**.
-PhD student.
-Linjun's work focuses on dynamics of the atmospheric circulation in the middle latitudes.
-She is co-supervised with Prof. Lin Wang (IAP)
+- **Linjun Hann**, PhD student.
+Linjun's work focuses on the dynamics of mid-latitude atmospheric circulation.
+She is co-supervised with Prof. Lin Wang.
-- **Yunfei Cao**.
-PhD student.
-Yunfei's work focuses on the attribution of recent climate changes in the middle latitudes.
-He is co-superised with Prof. Lin Wang.
+- **Yunfei Caon**, PhD student.
+Yunfei's work focuses on attributing recent climate changes in the mid-latitudes.
+He is co-supervised with Prof. Lin Wang.
+- **Yuehan Zhoutiann**, PhD student.
+Yuehan's work focuses on the variability of the Siberian High.
+She is co-supervised with Prof. Lin Wang.
-- **Zihan Wang**.
-PhD Student.
-Zihan will start his PhD from Sep 2025.
+- **Zihan Wangn**, PhD student.
+Zihan will begin his PhD program in September 2025.
-- **Shirui Wang**.
+- **Shirui Wangn**, Undergraduate Research Student.
 Shirui is an undergraduate student at Yunnan University.
+- **Xiaona Yaon**, Master's Student (Alumna).
+Xiaona's work focused on evaluating atmospheric teleconnections in climate models.
+She was co-supervised with Prof. Yali Yang (Yunnan University)

 ## EXPERIENCE
 - 2024.11-present, Visiting scientist, Department of Mathematics and statistics, University of Exeter, UK (Host: [Prof. James Screen](https://experts.exeter.ac.uk/22657-james-screen))